Biblical Tels – Megiddo, Hazor, Beer Sheba: My 322nd UNESCO World Heritage Site

 To learn more about each of the Biblical Tels, you can get a bit more information for each:

-Tel Hazor: This tel is located in Northern Israel and consist of some of the best examples of ancient ramparts in the region.
-The palaces and temples within the site are also among the best in Levant.
+Tel Hazor: This tel is located in Northern Israel and consists of some of the best examples of ancient ramparts in the region.
+The palaces and temples within the site are also among the best in the Levant.
 More importantly, there are several monuments such as gates, complex water system, and tunnel found in this tel to add to its cultural significance.

 Tel Megiddo: This tel is notable for having quite an astounding array of temples that date back to the early Bronze Age.
 This compound is also noted for evidence of ritual activity.
 In addition, this mound is considered a powerful Canaan settlement.

 Tel Beer Sheva: The archaeological findings in this tel reveal an oval-shaped and Iron Age town plan.
-This kind of town planning is unparalleled in Levant.
+This kind of town planning is unparalleled in the Levant.
 It features a central square with an underwater drainage system.
 This tel was excavated only in the 1960s but quite a few remains and archaeological ruins have been uncovered already.

 View the complete list of UNESCO World Heritage Sites in Israel.

 View the list of all of the UNESCO World Heritage sites I have visited on my travels.